Skip to main content

 Your contractor will start with a visual inspection.
 They'll walk around the property looking for signs of damage from the ground.
 One of the things they'll need to pay close attention to as they walk around the property is rotted or water-damaged fascia and soffits.

-They'll also be looking at the landscaping, outdoor furniture, and any decks that will need to be protected during the roof replacement.
-It's important for your contractor to know what needs to be protected so that your property doesn’t get damaged during the roof replacement.
+They'll be looking at the landscaping, outdoor furniture, and any decks that will need to be protected during the roof replacement.
+Your contractor needs to know what needs to be protected so that your property doesn’t get damaged during the roof replacement.

 Structural Inspection

-During the structural inspection, your contractor will enter your attic as well as walk the top of your roof.
+During the structural inspection, your contractor will enter your attic and walk the top of your roof.
 During this part of the inspection, they’ll check for signs of sagging and uneven roof planes.
 In addition to this, they’ll examine the condition of your gutter systems.
 If you have a masonry chimney, this will be inspected now and thoroughly checked for cracks, and crumbling grout.

 While in the attic, your contractor will check for proper venting.
 If the vent system is operating improperly, this can cause moisture and heat to build up, which in turn will decrease the lifespan of your roof.
 Why does proper ventilation matter?